open-contracting-extensions/ocds_transactions_relatedMilestone_extension/README.md

 ## Extension fields

-This extension adds a `relatedImplementationMilestone` property to the `transaction` object.
+This extension adds a `relatedImplementationMilestone` property to the `Transaction` object.

 The `relatedImplementationMilestone` property is a `MilestoneReference` object.